The problem with Heathrow expansion

 There are many community organisations who have been battling the Heathrow monster over a considerable number of years, including our amazing West London Groups Network, who oppose expansion due to the clear and unacceptable impacts on the environment and their wellbeing.

 Our approach to legal interventions has been to lend support to those efforts and strengthen community voices at critical points.
 We’ve represented Heathrow campaign groups to knock back injunctions that stifled protest, and more recently we have fought expansion of a third runway on the grounds that it will contribute further to climate breakdown.
-This expansion would contradict the needs of future generations for a safer climate by selfishly pursuing climate-wrecking development.
+This expansion would contradict the needs of future generations for a safer climate by selfishly pursuing development that harms our planet.

 As we await the all-important court ruling on our Heathrow expansion appeal, I want to highlight the environmental justice aspect of our case.